Chris-Mooney852/Ratanotes/DESIGN.md

 The UI will be composed of several reusable components, each responsible for rendering a specific part of the application.

-- **Note Editor**: A text area for creating and editing Markdown notes.
-It should support basic text editing features and potentially syntax highlighting.
 - **Calendar View**: A component that displays a calendar for the current month.
 Days with notes will be visually distinct.
 Users can navigate between months and select a day to open the corresponding daily note.
 - **Task List**: A list that displays tasks with their due date and priority.
 It will provide functionality to sort and filter the tasks.
 - **Search Input**: An input field for entering search queries.
 This could be part of a larger search view that displays results.